cpfiffer/outlines/docs/index.md

 ## Installation

 We recommend using `uv` to install Outlines.
-You can find installation instructions [here](https://github.com/astral-sh/uv).
+You can find `uv` installation instructions [here](https://github.com/astral-sh/uv).

+To install Outlines with the `transformers` backend, run:

 ```bash
 uv pip install 'outlines[transformers]'